DevProgress/i-like-hillary-but/_issues/establishment_failed.md

 ---
 layout: post
-title: "But hasn't the establishment failed us?"
+title: "...but hasn't the establishment failed us?"
 categories: obama
 ---
 **Q: Why has the establishment failed us?**